History of United Nations Police

 In the 1990s, the number of United Nations peacekeeping operations increased and United Nations Police components were deployed in United Nations Transition Assistance Group (UNTAG), United Nations Observer Mission in El Salvador (ONUSAL), United Nations Operation in Mozambique (ONUMOZ) and United Nations Transitional Authority in Cambodia (UNTAC).

 1964 - First Police Component

-The UN first deployed Police officers in 1960 to the United Nations Operation in the Congo (ONUC).
+United Nations Police deployed for the first time to the United Nations Operation in the Congo (ONUC).

 1948 – First Reference to a United Nations Police Service